Caughfee/int_soft_dev_m5_assignment/README.md

 ## Encapsulation
 The way I achieved encapsulation in my BankAccount class is how I made the account_number, client_number, and balance.
 They're private attributes because their names are added with a double underscore prefix.

+## Polymorphism
+How I achieved polymorphism is how each bank account type use the same method names, like get_service_charges(), but it has something to add on to the method.
+An example would be something like appending more text to __str__().